uzairfarooq/html5-template/README.md

-# html5-template
+# simple-templating
-Use html5 templates to inject DOM elements from external files
+Very lightweight library to inject html templates from external files (makes use of html5 `template` tag internally)

 ## Usage